cameronglegg/stirlingdocs/docs/rackingdocstypeA.md

 ---
-id: rackingdocs
+id: rackingdocstypeA
-title: Racking Docs
+title: Rack Type A
 ---

-## What is the load capacity of the racking?
+## What is the load capacity of this type of racking?

 ### Rack Type A

 All beams 1 1/2" x 4" x 14

-Capacity: 1200 pound average

-### Rack Type B

-All beams 1 1/2" x 4" x 14

-Capacity: 3000 pound average
+Capacity: **1200 pound average**

 ### NOTES:
-1. All frames 40"D c 18' high
+1. All frames 40" x 18' high
 2. All posts 3" x 2 1/2" x 14ft
 3. All base 4" x 4" x 10ft
 4. Anchor 2 1/2" x 3" embedment concrete wedge per base